davidmazi/music-shuffler/README.md

 ### Vercel (Recommended)

-This project is configured for easy deployment on Vercel with **secure server-side API proxy**:
+This project is configured for easy deployment on Vercel:

-**🔒 Security Features:**
-- Apple Music developer token is kept server-side only
-- All API requests go through secure serverless functions
-- No sensitive tokens exposed to client-side code
-- CORS properly configured for browser requests

 1. **Push your code to GitHub**
 2. **Connect to Vercel:**